Betty Joel: Career

 The Joels moved to Britain together after the end of the First World War and built a cottage at Hayling Island in Hampshire.

 I personally began to design furniture because I despaired of trying to adapt old furniture to the needs of my own entirely modern house.

 Friends admired the new furniture and asked the couple to make them pieces.
 Without any formal training, in 1921, she started her own business Betty Joel Ltd. with her husband David Joel, with a furniture workshop, initially located on Hayling Island and retailing through her shop in Sloane Street.
 Joel began to design furniture, using the expertise of the local craftsmen from around local area who had previously worked as yacht fitters and specialised the traditional boat building woods, oak and teak.

 The designs were first retailed through their showroom in London at 177 Sloane Street and then at 25 Knightsbridge.
 The larger premises allowed them to show a wider range of items and to hold art exhibitions.
 Exhibitions included rugs by Ivan da Silva Bruhns, the French artist, drawings by Matisse and paintings by Marie Laurencin.

 She began to design her own rugs which she had made in Tianjin, China and textiles which were manufactured in France.
 Her work in both furniture and textiles was distinctive for the use of curved lines and curvilinear shapes.

 Joel featured in a Daily Mirror a series in 1936 which asked "who are the ten young men and women shaping the future?"

 In 1938 she created a study for Lord Mountbatten's Park Lane, London home and a bedroom for the 2nd Countess of Iveagh at Elveden Hall.
 Other commissions included work for the Savoy and the St James's Palace Hotel, and for the then Duchess of York.

 With the breakdown of their marriage in 1939, Betty retired from the design business and did not work again.
 David Joel continued the business renaming it David Joel Ltd.

 Legacy

 An Art Deco bed headboard designed by Betty Joel in 1929 was featured in a 2013 episode of the BBC's Antiques Road Trip (series 7, episode 16).

-Clive Stewart-Lockhart, her great-nephew and a former Antiques Roadshow expert, is set to publish a brand new biography of Joel, featuring a foreword by Paul Atterbury in 2025, to mark the 40th anniversary of her passing.
+Clive Stewart-Lockhart, her great-nephew and a former Antiques Roadshow expert, is set to publish a brand new biography of Joel, featuring a foreword by Paul Atterbury in 2025, to mark the 40th anniversary of her death.